 - Although the strong magnetic field is not harmful in itself, implanted medical devices that contain metal may malfunction or cause problems during an MRI exam.

-What are the limitations of magnetic resonance imaging (MR) defecography?
+What are the limitations of MR defecography?

 High-quality images depend on your ability to remain perfectly still and follow breath-holding instructions while the images are being recorded.
 If you are anxious, confused or in severe pain, you may find it difficult to lie still during imaging.